Air Filtration Explained

 Common Disposable Filter Options:

-·Fiberglass filters: These are the most common of all filter options given their affordability.
-However, many of these type of filter do not surpass a rating of 6 making it obvious, you get what you pay for.
+- Fiberglass filters: These are the most common of all filter options given their affordability.
+However, many of these types of filters do not surpass a rating of 6 making it obvious, you get what you pay for.

-·Polyester filters: Are made pf fiberglass or a non-woven polyester material.
+- Polyester filters: Are made of fiberglass or non-woven polyester material.
 These filters need to be changed on a monthly basis and tend to be on the lower end of the MERV scale.

 How Often Should I Change My Filter?